DD2480-Group-27/geometry-api-java-coverage/report.md

 The results of my coverage tool are consitent with the ones from Open Clover meaning both of them detect 99 calls of the overlaps_() method and trace them the same way.

+#### Yoyo
+I went for the approach for cloning the function but hardcoded the branch record in between the lines of code.
+The data strructure for the coverage is a 2D matrix, with shape (#branches, 2).
+The first column [i for 0≤i<#branches][0] is for true cases, where the if statement is true; and [i for 0≤i<#branches][1] are for false cases.

+**Output:**

+I also used BufferedWriter to output a txt file, which will display the workflow for that function call (e.g. `"Branch 1 reached: accel is null"` and also the summary of the number of times each branch in true and false cases.
+There will be only one txt file for all test cases.
+Filepath is to be  `
+`src/test/resources/coverage_report/report.txt` .

+##### Evaluation

+1. Quality of Coverage Measurement

+The quality of my coverage measurement is limited as it does not take into account ternary operators (condition ? yes : no) because there are none in the original code.
+Additionally, the current implementation focuses solely on `if-else` statements.

+2. Limitations of the Tool

+The tool is specifically designed for the `testPointsOnPolyline2D_` function, making it hardcoded and inflexible.
+If the code is modified or refactored, the instrumentation would need to be rewritten to accommodate the changes, limiting its reusability.

+3. Consistency with Automated Tools

+I used Clover to measure branch coverage, and the results from my DIY coverage tool are consistent with those produced by Clover.
+Clover provides execution counts for each line of code, aligning with the coverage insights generated by my implementation.

 ## Coverage improvement

 ### Linus - added test cases to appendDouble